-\cdot K3-2{nd} grade students will be in the Art Room and 3{rd} - 8{th} grade students will be in the Science Room for study hall until 4:30 pm at which time they will move to the Art Room.
+\cdot K3-2{nd} grade students will be in the Art Room, $3{rd} - 5{th}$ grade students will be in the Cristian Education Room and $6^{th} - 8^{th}$ will be in the Spanish Room for study hall until 4:30 pm at which time they will move to the Art Room.
 Changes in location will be communicated via email.

-- All students remaining after 3:00 pm will be sent to extended care for supervision and regular charges for this program apply at 3:05. - K3 students must be picked up no later than 4:30 pm, and all other student must be picked up by 5:30 pm.
-Students not picked up by their designated time will be charged a late fee of \$1 per minute and the parent will be called to pick up their child. - \cdot 3{rd}-8{th} grade students will have the opportunity to complete homework and projects.
+- All students remaining after 3:00 pm will be sent to extended care for supervision and regular charges for this program apply at 3:05. - All students must be picked up by 5:30 pm.
+Students not picked up by their designated time will be charged a late fee of \$1 per minute and the parent will be called to pick up their child. - \cdot 3rd-8th grade students will have the opportunity to complete homework and projects.
 The extended care staff will provide a quiet space for students to work and students are expected to work quietly. - · All students should bring an afternoon snack. - Pickup is in front of the main building (front portico) and parents should enter through the Art Room's exterior door.